-Most of these attacks originate from botnets, trying to SSH on every single IP address that belongs to your hosting company, using dictionary attacks on well-known accounts (e.g. root).
+Most of those attacks originate from botnets, trying to SSH on every single IP address that belongs to your hosting company, using dictionary attacks on well-known accounts (e.g. root).
 The simplest action you can take for peace of mind, is to disable SSH login as root, and assign that role to another user with a non-trivial username.

 Create a new user:

-$ adduser NEW_USER
+$ adduser YOUR_USER